jsreport/docs/docs/authentication.md

 }
 ```

-You can change admin username or password as you want.
+You can change admin username or password as you wish.

-The list of custom cookie options to set is available [here](https://github.com/pillarjs/cookies#cookiesset-name--value---options--), for example you can set `{ "cookie": { "secure": true } }` to indicate that the auth cookie will only be send over HTTPS, which is a good security practice but it requires that your server works under https first.
+The list of custom cookie options to set is available [here](https://github.com/pillarjs/cookies#cookiesset-name--value---options--), for example, you can set `{ "cookie": { "secure": true } }` to indicate that the auth cookie will only be sent over HTTPS, which is a good security practice but it requires that your server works under https first.

 ```js
 "extensions": {